tocco/tocco-docs/framework/architecture/hibernate/listeners.rst

 Hibernate does not fire a ``POST_COMMIT_UPDATE`` for an entity if the only change is in a collection and this collection is not the owning side of the association.
 For this special use case there is the :java:ref:`CustomFlushEntityEventListener<ch.tocco.nice2.persist.hibernate.listener.CustomFlushEntityEventListener>`.
-This is class is bound to the hibernate events ``FLUSH_ENTITY`` and checks every entity in the persistence context whether we need to fire this event manually.
+This is class is bound to the hibernate events ``FLUSH_ENTITY`` and checks every entity in the persistence context whether this event needs to be fired manually.
 If no event would be fired by hibernate but the entity has a change in (the non-owning side of) a collection, the listener registers a :java:extdoc:`AfterTransactionCompletionProcess<org.hibernate.action.spi.AfterTransactionCompletionProcess>` (the event should only be fired if the transaction was completed successfully),